blade-lang/bladelang.com/src/standard/template.md

 tpl.render('my_template')
 ```

-The above example renders the template as is and will die if any variable is found in it.
+The above example renders the template as is and will raise if any variable is found in it.
 You can pass a variable the same way you do with [[Template.render_string]].

 ##### Parameters